 Surcharges aren’t the only hidden cost drivers face in New York.
 The state also imposes a Driver Responsibility Assessment (DRA) for those who get six or more points on their license.
 This is an annual fine that a driver must pay each year for three years after reaching six points.
 The DRA costs $100 plus an additional $25 for each point over six.
 Drivers who refuse to pay a DRA (or any fine from New York) could see their driving privileges in New York suspended.

 The DRA for the above-mentioned two tickets, which are worth 11 points in total, would cost $675 over three years ($300 for the first six points plus $375 for the three points over six).
 That means the final cost paid to New York State could be $1,311!
 This would be in addition to a likely hike in insurance premiums.
 And since the two tickets alone are worth 11 points, it means a possible suspension of driving privileges.

 Kansas Drivers May Not Need to Return to NY to Beat a Ticket

 Remember: Paying a ticket, even one from out of state, does not help drivers avoid the worst consequences.
 In fact, it’s what causes them in the first place.
 By hiring an attorney, Kansans can minimize the fines, impact of points, and risk of suspension that come with NY tickets–likely without having to fly back to face a judge.
-If you recently received a traffic ticket in New York and are licensed to drive in Kansas or any other state, contact The Rosenblum Law Firm right away.
+If you recently received a traffic ticket in New York and are licensed to drive in Kansas or any other state, contact Rosenblum Law right away.
 Our team of experienced NY traffic ticket attorneys can help you avoid the insurance hikes, suspension risk and other consequences that come with a conviction.
 Contact us today at 888-883-5529.